dotnet/docs/docs/core/tools/global-tools.md

 * On macOS, if you've installed the .NET Core SDK using *.tar.gz* files and not *.pkg*.
 * On Linux, you need to edit the shell environment file to configure the PATH.

-## Global tools available in the .NET Core SDK
+## Global tools in the .NET Core SDK

 The .NET Core SDK contains the `dotnet-aspnet-codegenerator` global tool that can be installed.
 For example, the following command installs the ASP.NET Core scaffolding tool: